Juniors Volunteer Award

 Juniors Volunteer Award: The Process

-Emphasize that each Junior needs to also report hours to the Juniors Leader or other adult member overseeing this process.
+Emphasize that each Junior needs to track his/her own hours, and let the Juniors Leader (or other adult member overseeing this process) know when they do.

-Encourage the participating Juniors to keep track of their hours.
 Please maintain the integrity of this program by ensuring the priorities are met.
-(An additional tracking sheet for the leader is available, but it is not necessary as long as the Junior's own records are accurate).
+(An additional tracking sheet for the leader is available, but it is not necessary as long as the Junior's own records are accurate.
+If you prefer an Excel spreadsheet record, request it from firstname.lastname@example.org ).

 When a Junior has achieved the 20 hours, the leader sends the following information to email@example.com: